T0217/sdqcpy/README.md

 - **Classification**
 `SDQCPy` employs machine learning models(`SVC`, `RandomForestClassifier`, `XGBClassifier`, `LGBMClassifier`) to evaluate the similarity between the real and synthetic data.
 - **Explainability**
-`SDQCPy` employs several of the current mainstream explainability methods(`SHAP`, `LIME`, `PFI`) to evaluate the explainability of the synthetic data.
+`SDQCPy` employs several of the current mainstream explainability methods(`SHAP`, `PFI`) to evaluate the explainability of the synthetic data.
 - **Causal Analysis**
 `SDQCPy` employs several causal structure learning methods and evaluation metrics to compare the adjacency matrix of the raw and synthetic data.
-The implementation of these methods are using [`gCastle`](https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle)
+The implementation of these methods are using [`gCastle`](https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle).
-- **End-to-End Analysis**
+- **End-to-End Analysis**(named `SequentialAnalysis`)
 To streamline the process of calling individual modules one by one, we have integrated all the functions.
 If you have specific needs, you can also use these functions along your lines.

 ## Support